anpham6/squared/README.md

 ### ALL: Redirecting Output Location

-It is sometimes necessary to append elements into other containers when trying to design a UI which will look identical on the Android device.
+It is sometimes necessary to append elements into other containers when trying to design a UI which will look identical on the target device.
 Redirection will fail if the target "location" is not a block/container element.

 ```xml
 <div>